kleros/archon/docs/ipfs.rst

 ===============

 Most browsers do not currently support interacting with the ``ipfs`` network directly.
-Therefore in order to fetch data from the ``ipfs`` network we need to use an IPFS Gateway, which is an ``http`` protocol address that returns data from the ``ipfs`` network.
+Therefore, in order to fetch data from the ``ipfs`` network, we need to use an IPFS Gateway.
+Gateways are "standard" ``http`` URI's that return data from the ``ipfs`` network based on the ipfs path.

-It is important that you choose a gateway that you trust, as a malicious gateway can return invalid data.
-Please head the warning below:
+It is important that you choose a gateway that you trust, as a malicious gateway can return tampered data.
+Please heed the warning below:

 .. warning:: Archon considers data returned directly from a valid ``ipfs`` URI pre-validated.
 This is because hash validation is built into the protocol.
 As we need to use gateways to interact with the ``ipfs`` network at this time, `MAKE SURE YOU SET A GATEWAY THAT YOU TRUST`, or otherwise re-validate your ``ipfs`` hashes yourself.